Mohit8102/mohit8102/README.md

 ---

 <h3 align="center">
-  ⭐ If you find my projects interesting, consider giving them a star!
+  ⭐ If you like my projects, consider giving them a star!
 </h3>

 <p align="center">